 The tight race between Republican U.S. Rep. John Katko and Democratic challenger Dana Balter was one of the most expensive congressional campaigns in central New York history.

-Between the campaigns and outside groups, more than $9.1 million was spent on the 24th Congressional District race, which Katko won by six points.
+Between the campaigns and outside groups, more than $9.1 million was spent on the 24th Congressional District race, which Katko won by five points.
 The tally includes post-general election fundraising reports filed this week by the Balter and Katko campaigns.

 It's the second-most expensive race in the region's history.
 The 2012 campaign between then-U.S. Rep. Ann Marie Buerkle, Democratic challenger Dan Maffei and Green Party candidate Ursula Rozum holds the record with nearly $10 million spent in the election cycle.